 Dr. Sharma has also been a prominent contributor to urban theater, films, and television in India.
 For instance, he has been one of the main singer-narrators (Faqirs) for more than 50 shows of Agra Bazar directed by renowned theater director, Habib Tanvir, with the world-famous Naya Theatre Group, starting from "Nehru Shatabdi Natya Samaroh" in 1989 and recently at the National Theatre Festival at Nehru Centre, Mumbai in 2010.
 Similarly, he played the character of Shri Rama in numerous shows of Mohan Upreti's directed musical Raam Leela, in addition to being an important part of productions directed by Shanta Gandhi, J.N.
 Kaushal, Bansi Kaul, and others.

 |Dr. Sharma as Sultana in Nautanki Sultana Daku|

 Photo credit: Lonny Shavelson

-In 2007-08, Dr. Sharma was the Chief Creative Consultant to the Joint United Nations Programme on HIV/AIDS (UNAIDS) in India.
+In 2007-2008, Dr. Sharma was the Chief Creative Consultant to the United Nations Joint Programme on HIV/AIDS (UNAIDS) in India.
 In this capacity, he designed a folk media communication campaign to spread awareness on HIV/AIDS.
-From 1999-2004, he helped Johns Hopkins University Center for Communication Programs (JHU/CCP) and the government of India to create a massive folk media campaign for women's empowerment and health in the Indian state of Uttar Pradesh.
-Working through his non-profit organization, Brij Lok Madhuri (an NGO using folk theater and music for social change, which he co-founded with his father and renowned folk artist, Pandit Ram Dayal Sharma), Dr. Sharma trained over 150 folk troupes to stage more than 10,000 folk performances.
+From 1999-2004, he helped Johns Hopkins University's Center for Communication Programs (JHU/CCP) and the government of India to create a massive folk media campaign for women's empowerment and health in the Indian state of Uttar Pradesh.
+Working through his non-profit organization, Brij Lok Madhuri (an NGO using folk theater and music for social change, which he co-founded with his father), Dr. Sharma trained over 150 folk troupes to stage more than 10,000 folk performances.